John Constantine: The Sandman Universe

-In another universe first seen in Books of Magic, Constantine is caught in the middle of a magical war that will destroy the universe at the hands of Timothy Hunter.
+In another universe first seen in The Books of Magic, Constantine is caught in the middle of a magical war that will destroy the universe at the hands of Timothy Hunter.
 Constantine sacrifices Chas to buy himself time, but is fatally wounded by Chas' taxi sign.
 Constantine encounters the prime Tim Hunter and tells him that all of this destruction is his fault and he wishes that he had listened to Mister E and killed him.
 After Tim leaves, Constantine meet an alternate, older version of himself who offers to save him for a price, which is that John has to be the best version of himself.
 As John starts to lose consciousness, he realizes that he is not ready to die yet and agrees to the deal.
-He later wakes up in Ravenscar Asylum, back in the prime universe.
+He later wakes up in Ravenscar Asylum, back in the prime DC universe.

 Once in this new universe, John discovered that Chas is dying of lung cancer and is plagued by various demons and spirits, caused by spending so much time around John.
 Chas angrily renounced their friendship.
 After visiting Chandler, John tried to kill the Timothy Hunter of this universe to prevent Hunter's supposed descent to darkness, but stopped midway.
 He managed to gain the reluctant service of Vestibullan - a former angel who had refused to take side during the war between Hell and Heaven, and had been punished ever since.

 After being thrown out of a bar for making jokes ridiculing the British Royal family, John made acquaintance with its bouncer, Nat, a Glaswegian girl who was an excellent martial artist.
 John was kidnapped by the "mob boss" called K-Mag, the leader of a street gang consisted of wayward immigrant youngsters.
 His henchmen, the "Ri-Boys", had been trying to sell drugs in a nearby park, but were killed by what they thought to be angels.

-K-Mag employed Constantine, who he knew was a magician, to deal with these "angels", by blackmailing John over one of his gangster, Noah, 's life.
+K-Mag employed Constantine, who he knew was a magician, to deal with these "angels", by blackmailing John over one of his gangster's (Noah) life.
 John agreed, and discovered that these were not really angels, but magical beings created by a homeless man who was obsessed with William Blake.
 Constantine tricks the man into killing himself, hence destroying the "angels".
 He also managed to bring Noah out of the gang and made the young man his personal driver like his former friend Chas.
 However, the residual energy of the encounter was later revealed to be absorbed by the old Constantine.